-The grading system has not changed much from the old 'A' level system.
-For both AS level and the full 'A' level qualification, there is a 5-grade scale: A, B, C, D and E. Candidates who fail to reach the minimum standard for Grade E will be recorded as U (unclassified).
+For the full 'A' level qualification, there is a 6-grade scale: $A^$ (Astarred), A, B, C, D and E. Candidates who fail to reach the minimum standard for Grade E will be recorded as U (unclassified).
+For the AS-only qualification, there's a 5-grade scale, with A (not $A^$ ) as the top grade.

-The shelf-life of the results, prior to the award of the qualification, is limited only by the shelf-life of the new specification.
-Grades carried forward from individual units of the old specifications (see below) can be carried forward until the June 2007 exams.
+The shelf-life of the results, prior to the award of the qualification, is limited only by the shelf-life of the current specification.